 Unfortunately, it is now 10 days since we had sex, Doc.

-A I am afraid that is far too late.
-There are now two main types of so-called 'morning-after pill' in the world.
+A I am afraid that it is far too late.
+There are now two main types of so-called 'Morning-After Pill' in the world.

 One of them has to be taken within 72 hours (that is, three days) of sex.
 The other has to be swallowed within 120 hours (five days) of exposure.
 Beyond those limits, these tablets will not work.

-There is also what is called the post-coital coil or 'after-sex coil'.
-But that, too, has be used within five days of taking a sexual risk.
+There is also what is called the 'post-coital coil' or 'after sex coil.'
+But that too has to be used within five days of taking a sexual risk.
 Sorry.

 Q I am female, age 18.
 Doc, I have had a couple of wild dreams in which I had sex with other girls.
 The dreams were quite enjoyable, but left me feeling guilty in the morning.